-Carl von Clausewitz developed the Schwerpunkt most likely under the impression of the double battle of Jena and Auerstädt in 1806.
-If only the Prussian army had been able to units its two main forces on one of the two locations, it could have defeated the French piecemeal instead of being defeated in parallel.
+Carl von Clausewitz developed the Schwerpunkt most likely under the impression of the twin battle of Jena and Auerstädt in 1806.
+If only the Prussian army had been able to unite its two main forces on one of the two locations, it could have defeated the French piecemeal instead of being defeated in parallel.

 |Carl von Clausewitz|